kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 The annotation `nginx.ingress.kubernetes.io/ssl-passthrough` allows to configure TLS termination in the pod and not in NGINX.

-**Important:**
+!!!
+Important
     - Using the annotation `nginx.ingress.kubernetes.io/ssl-passthrough` invalidates all the other available annotations.
 This is because SSL Passthrough works in L4 (TCP).

     - The use of this annotation requires Proxy Protocol to be enabled in the load-balancer.
 For example enabling Proxy Protocol for AWS ELB is described [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-proxy-protocol.html).
 If you're using ingress-controller without load balancer then the flag `--enable-ssl-passthrough` is required (by default it is disabled).

 ### Secure backends

 By default NGINX uses `http` to reach the services.
 Adding the annotation `nginx.ingress.kubernetes.io/secure-backends: "true"` in the Ingress rule changes the protocol to `https`.
 If you want to validate the upstream against a specific certificate, you can create a secret with it and reference the secret with the annotation `nginx.ingress.kubernetes.io/secure-verify-ca-secret`.

-Please note that if an invalid or non-existent secret is given, the NGINX ingress controller will ignore the `secure-backends` annotation.
+> Note that if an invalid or non-existent secret is given, the NGINX ingress controller will ignore the `secure-backends` annotation.

 ### Service Upstream